k290/JSCalendar.NET/README.md

 # JSCalendar.NET
-A .fluent NET implementaiton of the JSCalendar Spec
+A fluent .NET implementaiton of the JSCalendar Spec.
+The spec intends to supersede the ical spec.
+This project aims to provide a sustainable, robust and performant solution to build, serialize and deserialize JSCalendar compliant JSON.

 https://datatracker.ietf.org/doc/html/rfc8984

 ## Current state
-This project is in pre-alpha, and under active development and user research.
+This project is in an experimental pre-alpha state.

 ## Sample
 ```